 I’ve been an enthusiastic attendee of (mostly) Agility seminars since 2003.
 As a member of CCPDT.org, I also attend the dog trainers’ version of professional development seminars.
 I wanted to share with you some tips for getting the most out of these fabulous opportunities for learning.

 Attending Agility classes at your local club or training center are a great step in your training journey.
-One important facet of your dog’s education is going to be learning how to take her new skills on the road and play with you in new environments!
+As you progress, it's crucial to take your new skills on the road and experience new environments!
 Seminars provide the opportunity to gain fresh perspective from instructors, challenge your comfort levels, and think outside of the box in a supportive atmosphere.
-In addition to that, it’s fun to get to know your fellow dog addicts agility enthusiasts at these events - my participation in the sport of Agility is especially enhanced by being part of this fun community.
+It’s fun to get to know your fellow dog addicts and agility enthusiasts at these events - my participation in the sport of Agility is especially enhanced by being part of this fun community.

 Flop and I attending an Agility seminar,

 Most Agility instructors and clubs will let you know when a special workshop is coming up (check those bulletin boards!).
 Read the posting carefully so that you can determine if a particular seminar will be the right level for you and your dog.
 As an example, I just got an announcement for an upcoming seminar in my area.
 The description read : “Advanced/Masters or by permission.
 Dog should be able to do courses of jumps and tunnels - we will not be looking at weaves or contacts.”
 This is not a workshop for puppies, though it will be good for a dog that’s been participating in Agility classes that involve sequencing.

 Puppy Camp!
 Puppy Lilu and Nelci and fun on an elevated plank